paulelliott/fabrication-site/views/_content.markdown

       email { sequence(:email) { |i| "user#{i}@example.com" } }
     end

-### Rails 3 Generators
+### Rails 3

-In your `config/application.rb`, add this if you're using RSpec ...
+You can configure Rails 3 to produce fabricators when you generate models by specifying it in your `config/application.rb`.
+Use this if you are using rspec:

     config.generators do |g|
       g.test_framework      :rspec, :fixture => true